A growing selection of FAQs for hiring a campervan as they are asked or occur to us.

 How much luggage should we take?

 Don’t take too much stuff and use squashable bags not suitcases.
 The vans are not like a tardis inside.
 They are quite compact really.
-There is room behind and underneath the back seat and when travelling we shove stuff there or into one of the cupboards (Betty has more cupboard space than Bertie and Ruby) and at night when the bed is down we chuck everything into the front out of the way.
+There is room behind and underneath the back seat and when travelling we shove stuff there or into one of the cupboards (Betty has more cupboard space than Bertie, Ruby and Jade) and at night when the bed is down we chuck everything into the front out of the way.

 If you are off on a long trip like Scotland or Cornwall it probably makes sense to take the van the day before you head off so that you can do some packing and get an early start the next day.
 A comfortable speed in these campervans is 50mph – 55mph at a push on a long straight stretch of motorway.
 We typically avoid motorways.
 What’s the rush?
 You are on holiday.
 The average speed is probably a lot slower.